-EXT.
+DISSOLVE TO: INT.
+HACIENDA - DAY Maria hoovers over Marcelo.
+She pours him a cup of coffee.
+MARIA Your father is expecting those horses to be ready.
+(Transitions slow the rhythm and the flow of the story - they make the reading and flow of the story more difficult to follow - they are also usually determined by the director) Example #2: Overuse Of Transitions FADE IN: Avoid in Spec Script CUT TO: EXT.
 LONDON EYE - DAY Robert glances at his watch and steps aside to let a family board and fill up the current observation capsule.
-As the next capsule pulls up, Robert steps aboard.
-As the capsule approaches its apex, Robert glances at his watch, which clicks to 2:00 pm.
+As the next capsule pulls up Robert steps aboard.
+As the capsule approaches its apex, Robert glances at his watch which clicks to 2:00pm.
 NOTHING!
-SMASH CUT:

-THE QUEEN (80) waves from the top of Big Ben.
+SMASH CUT: THE QUEEN (80) waves from the top of Big Ben.
 INT.
 LONDON EYE - DAY Robert sneers out the viewport toward Big Ben.
 INTERCUT ROBERT AND THE QUEEN The Queen smiles and waves toward 'The London Eye'.
-(Transitions require more interpretation and slow the flow of the story) Poor Dialogue Mistakes that lead to poor dialogue.
-(Pointless dialogue, Overwriting, Inconsistencies, Passive Protagonist, Unnecessary Words, On-The-Nose dialogue, Chit-Chat/Small Talk, Exposition) - ✓ Pointless dialogue.
+(Transitions require more interpretation and slows the flow of the story) Poor Dialogue Mistakes that lead to poor Dialogue.
+(Pointless Dialogue, Overwriting, Inconsistencies, Passive Protagonist, Unnecessary Words, On-The-Nose Dialogue, Chit-Chat/Small Talk, Exposition) - ✓ Pointless Dialogue.
 See Pointless Dialogue - ✓ Overwriting.
 Long description paragraphs or Slug Lines/Scene Headings fill your pages with text and turn off any potential readers who have a limited amount of time to get through your script and get bored and intimidated by large blocks of words.
 Keep it clear, and only include the things necessary to paint a picture in the reader's mind. - ✓ Inconsistencies.
 Little details that don't add up... you think they don't matter.
 Give your reader /audience some credit they do.
-Sometimes tiny puzzle pieces that don't connect are a sign of a deeper underlying plot problem that weakens your story's impact. - ✓ Passive Protagonist.
-Things happen to your protagonist, and he reacts, moving toward his goal.
-A passive protagonist can only remain passive if he is entertaining.
+Sometimes tiny puzzle pieces that don't connect are a sign of a deeper underlying plot problem that's weakens your story's impact. - ✓ Passive Protagonist.
+Things happen to your protagonist and he reacts moving toward his goal.
+A passive protagonist can only remain passive if he is interesting.
 He isn't actively pursuing his goal.
-It's easier for an Active protagonist because he is pushing back at the world, and that's usually more interesting. - ✓ Unnecessary Words.
+It's easier for an Active protagonist because he is pushing back at the world and that's usually more interesting. - ✓ Unnecessary Words.
 Less is more.
 Keep a sharp eye for unnecessary words, because the more you eliminate, the more room you give yourself with your page maximum.
-Keep action tight.
-Why: Usually, clarity comes from fewer words.
-Example #1: Unnecessary Words Less Clear As Tim walks out of the class, he has a very sad expression on his face. (long wordy phrases usually takes the impact out of the words in action/description lines) Example #2: Unnecessary Words Clear Tim walks out of class, looking sad. (not just face but the entire body - greater clarity usually comes from tighter and fewer words - offers actor and director maximum leeway) Example #1: Poor Dialogue Avoid in ANY Script INT.
+Keep Action tight.
+Why: Usually clarity comes from fewer words.
+Example #1: Unnecessary Words Less Clear As Tim walks out of the class, he has a very sad expression on his face. (long wordy phrases usually takes the impact out of the words in Action/Description lines) Example #2: Unnecessary Words Clear Tim walks out of class looking sad.

+(not just face but entire body - greater clarity usually comes from tighter and fewer words - straight to the point - less space - offers actor and director maximum leeway) Example #1: Poor Dialogue Avoid in ANY Script INT.
 THE SUMMER HOUSE IN MALIBU OVERLOOKING THE OCEAN - EARLY MORNING The BLUE GIRL (20 something) drags her broken leg pathetically along the black asphalt access road.
-A look of pain crosses her face; a single tear drops from her left red eye.
+A look of pain crosses her face, a single tear drops from her left red eye.
 Being nearly 60, Blue Girl could no longer remember when a simple broken leg would slow her down.
 He moved away from the burning house as the family dog ran in to save the children.
 BLUE GIRL I'm missing my favorite TV show.
 I hope my DVR doesn't burn down.
 Blue Girl gazed down at the ground as a worm wiggles across her path.
 BLUE GIRL The early bird catches the worm.